SudoZeus-Code/Hackers_Wifi_Script/README.md

 # Hackers_Wifi_Script
-A bash script that can help automate setting the TX-power and changeing the mode to managed or monitor.
+A bash script that can help automate setting the TX-power and changing the mode to managed or monitor.